-Identify the

-method of

-selecting

-project

-sponsors

-(including

-providing full

-access to

-grassroots

-faith-based

-and other

-community-

-based

-organizations

-).
-(HOPWA
+Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other community-based organizations).

-only)
+(HOPWA only)

-Describe how For FY2023, federal and state funding will be available, up to 60% for street outreach and shelter operation resources will activities.
-There will be no cap for the total percentage awarded to homeless prevention, rapid re-housing activities or be allocated participation in the Homeless Management Information System (HMIS). among funding categories.
+For FY2024, federal and state funding will be available, up to 60% for street outreach and shelter operation activities.
+There will be no cap for the total percentage awarded to homeless prevention, rapid re-housing activities or participation in the Homeless Management Information System (HMIS).